-A study of the fundamentals of music including notation, major and minor key signatures and scales, intervals, time signatures and rhythms, and triads .
-Also The student studies diatonic harmony including primary and secondary triads, the seventh chords and their inversions.
-Also includes harmonizing figured and unfigured bass both in classic and commercial music
+A study of the fundamentals of music including notation, major and minor key signatures and scales, intervals, time signatures and rhythms, and triads.
+Also the student studies diatonic harmony including primary and secondary triads, the seventh chords and their inversions.
+Includes harmonizing figured and unfigured bass both in classic and commercial music